mecamarier.ca

 Same-sex marriage is not recognized in several European countries and in addition marriage is defined as a union solely between a man and a woman in the constitutions of Belarus, Bulgaria, Croatia, Hungary, Latvia, Lithuania, Moldova, Montenegro, Poland, Serbia, Slovakia and Ukraine.

-USA, Pasco
+USA, Albany

-USA, Princeton
+USA, Fayetteville

-USA, Milwaukee
+USA, Indiana

-USA, Metairie
+USA, Manlius

 charles90